GoogleCloudPlatform/artifact-registry-maven-tools/README.md

     </extensions>
 ```

-You can then configure repositories using the resource name.
+You can then configure repositories using the repository's resource name.

 ```xml
   <repositories>